A descent principle for compactly supported extensions of functors: Applications

 Due to Thomason we know that the algebraic K-theory spectrum, restricted to smooth and compact varieties, satisfies descent for blowups \cite{thomason}.
-Thus, by applying Theorem \ref{thmmain} we obtain a spectrum $\mathbf{K}^c(X)$ for any variety $X$, that satisfies the localisation property and descent for abstract blowups.
-This gives an alternative construction of the compact support K-theory spectrum defined in \cite{gilletsoule}.
-Note that $\mathbf{K}^c$ does \textit{not} coincide with algebraic K-theory on all of $\comp$, since the latter does not satisfy descent for all abstract blowup squares.
-However, by Haesemeyer's result that homotopy K-theory satisfies descent for abstract blowups \cite[Theorem 3.5]{Haes}, it follows that $\mathbf{K}^c$ coincides with the homotopy K-theory spectrum on $\comp$ (and therefore a better name for $\mathbf{K}^c$ would perhaps be ``compact support \textit{homotopy} K-theory").
+Thus, by applying Theorem \ref{thmmain} we obtain the following result. \begin{thm}[{\cite[Theorem 7]{gilletsoule}}] There is a functor

+which extends the K-theory spectrum on $\smcomp$, and satisfies the localisation property and descent for abstract blowups. \end{thm} This gives an alternative construction of the compactly supported homotopy K-theory spectrum defined in \cite{gilletsoule}.
+Note that $\mathbf{HK}^c$ does \textit{not} coincide with algebraic K-theory on all of $\comp$, since the latter does not satisfy descent for all abstract blowup squares.
+However, by Haesemeyer's result that the homotopy invariant K-theory spectrum $\mathbf{HK}$ satisfies descent for abstract blowups \cite[Theorem 3.5]{Haes}, it follows that $\mathbf{HK}^c$ coincides with homotopy K-theory on $\comp$.